 Spironolactone (By mouth)

-Treats high blood pressure, edema (fluid retention), or high levels of aldosterone (a hormone).
+Treats high blood pressure, heart failure, edema (fluid retention), or high levels of aldosterone (a hormone).
 This medicine is a potassium-sparing diuretic (water pill).

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to spironolactone, or if you have Addison disease.